gtrexe2458/sql-db-foundation---car-rental/README.md

 git commit -m "Initial commit" git push -u origin main --force
 ```
-- `rm -rf sql-db-foundation---car-rental` clears out the leftover clone folder from earlier so it doesn't get committed as junk.
+- `rm -rf sql-db-foundation---car-rental` clears out the duplicate folder created if `git clone` was ever run inside this directory by mistake, so it doesn't get committed as junk.
 - `--force` overwrites whatever's currently on GitHub's `main` with your local project — fine for a fresh setup where the remote only has GitHub's auto-generated starter content, but worth a quick look at the repo on github.com first if you're not sure.
 - To merge instead of overwriting, use `git pull origin main --allow-unrelated-histories` before pushing — but expect a merge conflict on README.md since both sides have one, which is more fiddly to resolve in Termux.